Niagara Falls in the Winter

 Where to eat in Buffalo

-Fat Bob’s Smokehouse proves to be a solid BBQ joint with an array of BBQ goodness.
+Fat Bob’s Smokehouse is a solid BBQ joint with an array of BBQ goodness.
 It was super yummy.

 Anchor Bar, the home of Chicken Wings, is also a highly-rated place to grab a meal.